In this article, we will focus on two basic questions:

 [Note: When we quote Scripture in this article, we use the wording in the New King James (NKJ) version of the Bible, unless indicated otherwise.]

-For example, in John 3:18, Jesus Christ said, “He who believes in Him [i.e., the Son of God] is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God.”
+For example, in John 3:18, Jesus Christ says, “He who believes in Him [i.e., the Son of God] is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God.”

-Similarly, in John 3:36, John the Baptist declared, “He who believes in the Son [of God] has everlasting life; and he who does not believe the Son shall not see life, but the wrath of God abides on him.”
+Similarly, in John 3:36, John the Baptist declares, “He who believes in the Son [of God] has everlasting life; and he who does not believe the Son shall not see life, but the wrath of God abides on him.”

-So, how can we reconcile that the unbelief of the Apostle Thomas was not condemned, whereas the unbelief of other people was condemned?
+So, how can we reconcile that the unbelief of Thomas was not condemned, whereas the unbelief of other people was condemned?
 The answer is that the circumstances of Thomas’ unbelief were different from those of people whose unbelief is condemned.

 On page 127 of their book entitled Don’t Check your Brains at the Door, Josh McDowell and Bob Hostetler, assert,

 Doubt is not the opposite of faith; it is the forefather of faith.
 Doubt does not cancel faith; it should give way to faith.
-In fact, as in [the Apostle] Thomas’s case, doubt can be the impetus that leads us to the truth.
+In fact, as in [the disciple] Thomas’s case, doubt can be the impetus that leads us to the truth.

 The Thomas Myth, that “real Christians don’t doubt,” does not come from the Bible.
 The lessons to be learned from Thomas’s experience are that doubt is natural, that we can be honest about our doubts, and that honest doubt should give way to faith when Jesus reveals the truth to us.